Skip to main content

 • Simplify and declutter as much as possible

-• Ensure the customer understands they have different options
+• Ensure customers understand they have different options

-• Difference in design for active and inactive tabs
+• Use a distinct design for active and inactive tabs

 Key Functionality